Read-The-Question/rtq-review/src/pages/md/topicpapers/topicpapers_tsequence_4.md

 ABBR:  Let's find the relation between the consecutive terms of the sequence.

-The difference between the terms is decreasing by $7$.
-Hence, the sequence would be
+The next term is calculated by subtracting $4$ from the previous term.
+Hence, the sequence would be:

 $
 \begin{matrix}